microsoftgraph/microsoft-graph-training/tutorials/includes/php/06-get-inbox-messages.md

 #### Getting subsequent pages

 If there are more results available on the server, collection responses include an `@odata.nextLink` property with an API URL to access the next page.
 The PHP SDK exposes this as the `getOdataNextLink` method on collection request objects.
 If this method returns a non-empty string, there are more results available.
+For more information, see [Page through a collection using the Microsoft Graph SDKs](/graph/sdks/paging?tabs=PHP).

 ### Sorting collections